TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 ## Code example ⬇️

-### Check out [this example repository](https://github.com/TheEdoRan/next-safe-action-example) to see a basic implementation of this library and to experiment a bit with it.
+### Check out [this Next.js demo](https://github.com/TheEdoRan/next-safe-action/tree/main/packages/example-app) to see a basic implementation of this library and to experiment a bit with it.

 ---